CreditPointPros/CreditPointsPro-Website/README.md

 ## Motivation

-CreditPointPro was created to empower travelers by educating them on the best travel credit card offers and strategies to maximize their points.
+CreditPointsPro was created to empower travelers by educating them on the best travel credit card offers and strategies to maximize their points.
 Our goal is to help you make informed decisions about your credit card usage so you can save money on travel and enjoy more of the world.

 ## Features